Crappies are a popular gamefish. They are also delicious and can be fished and eaten in many locations across the United States where the law permits.

 Where To Catch Crappies in Winter

-Many people do not look for crappies during winter because they believe they are impossible or very difficult to find.
+Many people do not look for crappies during winter because they believe they are impossible or challenging to find.

 However, this is not true.
 Once ice sheets on lakes get thick enough to hold human weight, you should get ice fishing gear and head to your favorite one.